ericr6/iexec_workshop/README.md

 <https://github.com/ericr6/nilearn>

 From the initial code, we implement few modifications
- - no UI, nilearn usually run within iPyttohn  with interactive plotting, we slightly modify the code to save the figure .
+ - disable interative plotting: nilearn usually run within iPython, we slightly modify the code to save the figure in a output directory.
- - We also isolate the input data.
- - data input
+ - Data management is modified to accept data input, and prepare the next step, support private data as input.

 ### Execution the application.